Tianxiang-C/SCI-Cream/content/authors/zang-mai/_index.md

 user_groups:
   - Current Undergraduate Advisees
 ---
 Hello, everyone.
 My name is ZANG, Mai (臧劢).
-I major in Applied Psychology (Stream: Education and Development) I am working on Q-methodology-based research on ideal Chinese male body image and ideal Chinese female body image.
+I major in Applied Psychology (Stream: Education and Development).
+I am working on Q-methodology-based research on ideal Chinese male body image and ideal Chinese female body image.
 It’s interesting to explore different opinions from opposite genders and the reasons for these differences.
 I am very willing to dig into gender issues deeper and search for my interest in other projects!